Determine the amplitude, period, and phase shift of each function... | Channels for Pearson+

 Amplitude

-Amplitude refers to the maximum distance a wave reaches from its central axis or equilibrium position.
-In the context of trigonometric functions like cosine, the amplitude is determined by the coefficient in front of the cosine term.
-For the function y = cos(x + π/2), the amplitude is 1, indicating that the graph oscillates between 1 and -1.
+Amplitude refers to the maximum height of a wave from its central axis.
+In the function y = 3 sin(πx + 2), the amplitude is represented by the coefficient of the sine function, which is 3.
+This means the graph will oscillate between 3 and -3, indicating how far the wave reaches above and below its midline.

 Recommended video: